-- Principal Arterials.
+- O Principal Arterials.
 Principal Arterials serve a large percentage of travel between cities and activity centers.
 Principal arterials are typically roadways with high traffic volumes and are the frequent route for intercity busses and trucks.
 Principal Arterials provide a high degree of mobility and carry a high percentage of travel for long distance trips including those that go directly through or bypass activity centers.
 Principal Arterials are stratified into three classifications: - Interstate.
 Interstates are the highest classification of Arterials and are designed and constructed for mobility and long-distance travel.
 Roadways in this category are officially designated as Interstate by the Secretary of Transportation and are considered Principal Arterials. - Other Freeways & Expressways.
 Roadways in this category with full access control look similar to Interstates.
-Travel lanes are typically separated by a physical barrier, aBy definition, Freeways are characterized by full access control with access points are limited to on/off ramps and no at grade intersections.
-Expressways are more common in rural settings where , and at grade intersections are limited permitted to varying degrees depending on context.
-Like interstates, tIn general, these types of roadwaysfavor-maximize-mobility over access with this being truer for Freeways than Expressways.
+By definition, Freeways are characterized by full access control with access points limited to on/off ramps and no at grade intersections.
+Expressways are more common in rural settings where at grade intersections are permitted to varying degrees depending on context.
+In general, these types of roadways favor mobility over access with this being truer for Freeways than Expressways.